-While most side effects subside with continued use of the medication, it may take you a while to overcome this barrier.
-Consequently, you may not take your medications as prescribed (take less than the prescribed dose) or may quit taking it suddenly.
+While most side effects subside with continued medication use, overcoming this barrier may take a while.
+Consequently, you may not take your medications as prescribed (take less than the prescribed dose) or quit taking them suddenly.

 - The number and frequency of medications

+Psychiatry polypharmacy uses multiple medications to manage a patient’s condition.
+It is a common challenge faced by community psychiatrists and presents more significant risks due to drug interactions or increased risk of side effects.
 It is no surprise how a complex drug regimen can negatively impact medication compliance.
-Psychiatry polypharmacy is the use of multiple medications to manage a patient’s condition.
-It is a common challenge faced by community psychiatrists and presents greater risks due to drug interactions or increased risk of side effects.
-If a medication needs to be taken more than once daily, the chances of doses getting missed become higher, resulting in suboptimal effects.
+If a medication must be taken more than once daily, the chances of missed doses increase, resulting in suboptimal effects.

 How is Medication Non-Compliance Addressed?

-Now that we know what triggers medication non-compliance, we can implement patient-specific strategies that can address the non-compliance issue.
+Now that we know what triggers medication non-compliance, we can implement patient-specific strategies to address the non-compliance issue.

 1. Practicing Shared Decision-Making (SDM)

-SDM is a process whereby clinicians and patients work together to come to a decision.
+SDM is a process whereby clinicians and patients work together to decide.
 It is highly recommended in mental health care.

-To get the most out of psychotropic medications, we help patients make an informed choice by discussing the available options and the potential benefits and risks to treat an illness.
-At Orange County, patients are encouraged to research the medication options on their own and then talk about the pros and cons with our providers.
+To get the most out of psychotropic medications, we help patients make an informed choice by discussing the available options and the potential benefits and risks of treating an illness.
+At Orange County, patients are encouraged to research the medication options independently and then discuss the pros and cons with our providers.

 Patients who are actively involved in managing their care have better outcomes.
-Being proactive in their care paves the way for higher‐quality decision making and improved medication adherence – all of which optimize outcome.
+Being proactive in their care paves the way for higher‐quality decision-making and improved medication adherence, optimizing outcomes.
 For instance, because of SDM, a patient with a major depressive disorder may be willing to tolerate an antidepressant’s side effects after receiving assurance that the medication will provide relief in the long run.

 2. Educating How and When Medications Work

-Educating patients about what medications can do to help improve their symptoms can greatly optimize medication compliance.
+Educating patients about what medications can do to help improve their symptoms can significantly optimize medication compliance.

-At the same time, it’s important to know that medication therapy is not the only treatment for mental health conditions and that medications work best when combined with other forms of therapies.
+At the same time, it’s essential to know that medication therapy is not the only treatment for mental health conditions and that medications work best when combined with other therapies.
 Why?
 That’s because when patients wrongly assume that medication will improve all their symptoms, they might often stop taking them when this doesn’t happen.

-Thus, we recommend individual psychotherapy as well as support groups to our patients in addition to pharmacological (medication) treatment.
+Thus, we recommend individual psychotherapy and support groups to our patients in addition to pharmacological (medication) treatment.

 3. Simplifying the Medication Regimen

-We also provide you with options to switch to a different drug or dosage if you’re unable to tolerate side effects with a certain class of psychotropic medication.
-At Orange County, we also educate our patients upfront what measures they can take in the event of an adverse effect.
+We also provide options to switch to a different drug or dosage if you cannot tolerate the side effects of a particular class of psychotropic medication.
+At Orange County, we also educate our patients upfront on what measures they can take in the event of an adverse effect.

 4. Figuring out your Concerns about Medication

 It stands to reason that patients’ perspectives on medication will impact their willingness to take it.
-Therefore, we strive to figure out any predetermined fears or beliefs about a specific drug.
+Therefore, we strive to determine any predetermined fears or beliefs about a specific drug.

 If you or your loved ones have been battling anxiety, depression, or similar conditions, we’re here for you.
-We help create an optimal treatment plan that will help you attain wellness in the long run.
+Reach out to our experienced psychiatrist in Orange County today.
+We will help create an optimal treatment plan that will help you attain wellness in the long run.